agocorona/hplayground/README.md

 So you translate your inputs and outputs from console calls to playground widgets and with no more modifications you have reactive and spreadsheet behaviours.

-Hplayground uses the same [MFlow](https://github.com/agocorona/MFLow) combinators running in the browser with the Haste compiler
+Hplayground uses the same widgets and combinators used in [MFlow](https://github.com/agocorona/MFLow).
+MFlow is a server-side framework

 This program creates two input boxes and present the sum below them: